Ten years ago, on 14 January 2004, Mars Express took its very first images of Mars in colour and in 3D.

-Kasei Valles is one of the largest outflow channel systems on Mars – from source to sink, it extends some 3000 km and descends by 3 km in altitude.
-The scene covered in the mosaic spans 987 km north–south (19–36°N) and 1550 km east–west (280–310°E).
+Kasei Valles is one of the largest outflow channel systems on Mars, created during dramatic flood events.
+From source to sink, it extends some 3000 km and descends 3 km.

 Kasei Valles splits into two main branches that hug a broad island of fractured terrain – Sacra Mensa – rising 2 km above the channels that swerve around it.
 While weaker materials succumbed to the erosive power of the fast-flowing water, this hardier outcrop has stood the test of time.

-Slightly further downstream, the flood waters did their best to erase the 100 km-wide Sharonov crater, crumpling its southern rim.
-Around Sharonov, many small streamlined islands form teardrop shapes rising from the riverbed, carved as water swept around these natural obstacles.
+Slightly further downstream, the flood waters did their best to erase the 100 km-wide Sharonov crater, crumpling its walls to the south.
+Around Sharonov many small streamlined islands form teardrop shapes rising from the riverbed as water swept around these natural obstacles.